Medically reviewed by Drugs.com. Last updated on Nov 12, 2022.

 Pharmacologic Class: Opioid Antagonist

-Naldemedine is used to treat constipation that is caused by opioids (narcotic pain medicines), in adults with long-lasting pain that is not caused by cancer.
+Naldemedine is used to treat constipation that is caused by opioids (narcotic pain medicines) in adults with long-lasting pain that is not caused by cancer, or in patients with long-lasting pain caused by a previous cancer or its treatment who do not need weekly increases in opioid dosage.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For naldemedine, the following should be considered: